PRESERVATION

 Along the banks of Shadow Lake, shrubby vegetation lines the shore.
 This low-growing vegetation shades the banks of the lake, cools the water, and supports invertebrates and other life.
 Look for salmonberry, Douglas spirea, willows, and red osier dogwood growing along the sides of the bank.
 Scrub-shrub wetlands are ideal locations to spot local birds, as they nest and fish in this area.
 This area is great for seeing mammal tracks as well, as the wetlands are a source of drinking water for wildlife.

-Mixed Conifer/Deciduos Forest
+Mixed Conifer/Deciduous Forest